HowdyMoto/StockTracker_PyPortal_Titano/README.md

 Step1: Get a PyPortal Titano:
 https://www.adafruit.com/product/4444

-Step 2: Upload this code to the Titaho
+Step 2: Upload this code to the Titano

+Step 3: Replace contents of secrets.py with you own personal details

-Step 3: Upload the required CircuitPython libraries to a /lib folder on the Titano
+Step 4: Upload the required CircuitPython libraries to a /lib folder on the Titano (when you run, it'll tell you what libs are missing)